suil-hwang/suil-hwang.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a Master's student in Computer Science and Engineering at Hanyang University, advised by Q Youn Hong.
+My research interests include Computer Graphics and Geometry Processing.

 ## Research Interests